calebketterer/Calebs-Virtual-Compendium/README.md

 ## Further help with setup

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
 </details>

+## Deploying as a Github Page

+If not already done, type `npm install -g angular-cli-ghpages` in terminal.
+Then, run `ng build --configuration production --base-href /Calebs-Virtual-Compendium/` and  `npx angular-cli-ghpages --dir=dist/example-website/browser/`.
+After that, the site should be updated at `https://calebketterer.github.io/Calebs-Virtual-Compendium/`